How we monitor CHPs

 2. General compliance with the Performance Standards

-A small set of core documents will help us assess compliance with the Performance standards(external link).
+A small set of primary documents will help us assess compliance with the Performance standards(external link).
 These include:

 - audited financial accounts in the name of the registered CHP